srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

 - Added methods for explizitly rendering `Ui.renderMenu()`, `Scenes.renderTransition()`,
-  `Graphics renderSplitscreenBorders()` so drawing order of these subsystems can be customized
+  `Graphics renderSplitscreenBorders()` so drawing order of these subsystems can be customized (#416)
-- Added new entity systems to automate rendering of menus, scene transistions and split screen borders
+- Added new entity systems to automate rendering of menus, scene transistions and split screen borders (#416)
-- Added option to draw split screens without borders.
+- Added option to draw split screens without borders

 ### 🪛 Bug Fixes